xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 </pre>
 </div>

-Start the pathchecker app by running the sample `pc_run.sh` file in the `pathchecker` repository
+Start the pathchecker app by running the sample `pc_run.sh` file in the `pathchecker` repository: